merlinscholz/scholz.ruhr/content/post/wordpress-as-backend.md

 ## Summary

 The project is now almost finished, and I am more than happy with my choice of using WordPress.
 Given the strict time frame, and...
 Interesting choice of technology to be used, I did not expect this project to go as far as it did.
 I will probably publish it soon on my GitHub.
 Until then, I'd like to hear about your opinion on this approach!
 Write me on Twitter, HN, or anywhere else!

+___

+Any notes, additions, experiences?
+Leave a comment on the HN post: https://news.ycombinator.com/item?id=23595953